 Does your anxiety come and go?
 Some days it is there, and some days it is not?
 Perhaps mornings are fine, but as the day goes on it worsens?
 Are you okay in the summer but suffering in the colder months, or perhaps vice versa?
 On investigation, this intermittent anxiety may be related to one or more of the following factors.

 Food or other allergies 21

 EMF influences 23

 Adverse reactions between doses18

 Blood sugar spikes and crashes (hypoglycemia, hyperglycemia) 16,17

 You are invited to learn more about addressing these issues on our services page.
-Inter-dosing withdrawal is quite common.
-Learn more on options for treatment on our medication tapering page.
+Reactions that occur between doses are not uncommon.
+Learn more about options for treatment on our medication tapering page.
 For example, your doctor may suggest staggering your dosage over the day so that this phenomenon lessens.
-This could be important if inter-dosing withdrawal symptoms emerge during Ativan tapering.
-Sometimes these emerging withdrawals are misinterpreted as “mental illness” or “relapse” when in fact they are vital signposts that can lead to a resolution if you are able to investigate their causes.
+This could be important if such symptoms emerge during Ativan tapering.
+Sometimes these newly emerging symptoms are misinterpreted as “mental illness” or “relapse” when in fact they are vital signposts that can lead to a resolution if you are able to investigate their causes.
 Various methods of tapering are described on our medication tapering page that may be appropriate for your unique situation.